-H. Kayhan Ozcimder (ENG’11,’15), a dancer with the , has had the inelegant experience of dancing with one of these machines, which resemble a vacuum cleaner minus the hose.
+H. Kayhan Ozcimder (ENG’11,’15), a dancer with the Boston troupe Collage, has had the inelegant experience of dancing with one of these machines, which resemble a vacuum cleaner minus the hose.
 Ozcimder dreams of a more agile automaton someday, but for now he’s pleased to have helped program these salsa-bots, proving that “it’s possible to do an art form in a robotic platform.”

-Ozcimder thinks motion-reading robots might someday serve as useful tools for judging dance competitions (possibly bouncing Kirstie Alley even sooner from nuclear plant after the 2011 Japanese tsunami).), but Baillieul is hunting bigger game.
+Ozcimder thinks motion-reading robots might someday serve as useful tools for judging dance competitions (possibly bouncing Kirstie Alley even sooner from Dancing with the Stars), but Baillieul is hunting bigger game.
 He’s not out to help “some high school guy who had trouble getting a date, so you get a robot.
 The ultimate goal is to understand human reaction to gestures and how machines may react to gestures.”
-That could enable robots to team with, and perhaps take over from, humans in hazardous jobs, from treacherous rescues to repairs in lethal environments (think the workers who plunged into the stricken
+That could enable robots to team with, and perhaps take over from, humans in hazardous jobs, from treacherous rescues to repairs in lethal environments (think the workers who plunged into the stricken Fukushima Daiichi nuclear plant after the 2011 Japanese tsunami).

 The challenge is to build machines that can perform tasks with some autonomy and respond in fluid situations they might not have been precisely programmed for, an instance where man still has it all over machines.
 Whereas human reaction is the child of several parents—instinct, surely, but also the ability to learn from experience and sometimes override instinct—robots are not yet agile enough to ignore their “instinct” (programming).
 The solution, says Baillieul, is to give the machines sufficiently “massive experiential data sets” that they can react to numerous situations.